appseconnect/docs/_posts/ProcessFlow Management/Packaging Process Flows/2020-08-18-processflow-package-sharing.md

         identifier: packagesharing
 ---

-Packaging of process flows have enabled the users to zip multiple process flows.
+Packaging of processflows have enabled the users to zip multiple processflows.
 The main goal to create packages was to share with other organisations.
 As we encourage the concept of Citizen Integrators, so package sharing is an idea concept of sharing process with one organisation to another.
-Sharing packages will not only save time, but will also reduce the efforts of creating, designing and mapping process flows that is already created in some other organisation.
+Sharing packages will not only save time, but will also reduce the efforts of creating, designing and mapping processflows that is already created in some other organisation.
 This document will enable you to initate sharing packages from one organisation to another.

 ## Prerequisites

 - You need to have valid credential to the portal.
-- You need to have the Process Flows created.
-Steps to create new process flow is given [here](/processflow/creating-processflow/)
+- You need to have the processflows created.
+Steps to create new processflow is given [here](/processflow/creating-processflow/)
 - You should have the packages created on your organisation.
 Steps to create new packages is given [here](/processflow/processflow-packaging/#creating-packages).
 - The packages created will be listed on the [package listing](/processflow/processflow-packaging/#listing-packages) page.
 - You cannot reshare a shared package to an another organisation.